merwaaan/megado/notes.md

   - Planes are empty during the intro and in-game (only works in the korean version)
   - The sega logo's gradient is not animated

-- Shadowrun: the games becomes completely glitched once the in-game menu is opened.

 - The Simpsons - Bart's Nightmare: the planes have an invalid size (64*128).
 This occurs on the menu screen and then in-game, which leads to a buffer overflow.

 - Spiderman and Venom - Maximum Carnage / Separation Anxiety: Spiderman is not animated.

 - Spiderman vs The Kingpin:
-  - the intro screen has corrupted rows of tiles.
   - pressing start on the intro screen make the screen flash indefinitely, going faster with each key press.

-- Teenage Mutant Ninja Turtles - Tournament Fighters: the character slides on the floor and does not respond to keypresses.
-Sometimes he flickers violently from left to right.

 - Splatterhouse 2: waits for a DMA transfer (bit 1 of VDP status) but we do those in a single step so the flag is always cleared.